Guide: How to Digitize Your Kaizen Process

 The best digital kaizen tools make improvement part of normal workflow, not a separate bureaucratic process.

-How to transition from analog to digital kaizen
+How do you transition from analog to digital kaizen?

 Moving from paper to digital is a process, not an event.
-Here's a structured approach:
+Here is a structured approach:

 Step 1: Get leadership aligned

-Before you pick a tool, make sure leadership understands what you're trying to solve and what success looks like.
+Before you pick a tool, make sure leadership understands what you are trying to solve and what success looks like.
 Are you trying to increase the number of ideas?
 Get faster implementation?
 Reduce variation across sites?
 The goal shapes the tool choice and rollout strategy.

 Step 2: Choose the right tool